Donor Profile

 Germany channels 36% of its bilateral ODA to MICs, with Ukraine, Indonesia, and China comprising the largest individual country recipients.
 However, most funding to Indonesia (85.4%) and about half of funding to China (55.3%) is provided in the form of loans or equity investments.

-The top recipients of German grant funding are the Ukraine (almost exclusively grants), Syrian Arab Republic, Yemen and Afghanistan.
+The top recipients of German grant funding are Ukraine (almost exclusively grants), the Syrian Arab Republic, Yemen, and Afghanistan.
 This is in line with Germany’s support for Ukraine and the BMZ’s prioritization of partnerships within the MENA region.

 Multilateral Spending and Commitments